 • Optimize CO2 levels (>30ppm)

-• For mild cases, APT Fix will work
+• For mild to moderate cases, APT Fix will work - up to 1ml per 10L of tank water, repeatable every 24 hours

 • 3-5 days blackout for serious cases